moienr/TemporalGAN/README.md

 ## 3. Results
-You can find the results of the model in detain in the paper.
+You can find the results of the model in detail in the paper.

 <!-- ![Results](readme_assests/example1.jpg) -->